adbc-drivers/adbc-drivers.org/_posts/2026-03-13-updated-adbc-drivers.md

 **Oracle Database driver version 0.5.1**

 _Note: this driver is part of Columnar's private driver registry.
-See our [announcement](https://columnar.tech/blog/announcing-dbc-0.2.0) to learn more about these drivers._
+See [this blog post](https://columnar.tech/blog/announcing-dbc-0.2.0) to learn more._

 * Support `REAL` and `DOUBLE PRECISION` types when the latest Instant Client is used.
 * Don't use the `DBA_PDBS` view in GetObjects, which requires more permissions.